 Another common misconception of the dewclaw is that it should be removed.
 This is also untrue unless there is a specific reason.
 The extra finger is normally attached to your dog by bone.
 The only time to worry is when it’s hanging on by only skin.

 Many people are surprised by how many breeds have dewclaws.
-As it stands, all breeds have them on their front legs, yet not all of them have them on their back legs.
+As it stands, yes, all breeds have them on their front legs – though not all breeds have them on their back legs.

 Below, we look at the breeds that have both front and hind leg extra digits, plus some popular breeds with the appendage.